RedwanRipon/RedwanRipon-Competitor-Sales-Analysis/README.md

 Overview

-This project contains a Power BI report file (final_relationships_solution.pbix) that [describe what the report is about, e.g., "analyzes sales data and visualizes key business metrics"].
-The report includes interactive visualizations and insights that help [describe the purpose, e.g., "understand the relationship between various factors affecting sales performance"].
+This project contains a Power BI report file  that describes what the report is about, e.g., "analyzes sales data and visualizes key business metrics.
+The report includes interactive visualizations and insights that help to describe the purpose, e.g., "understand the relationship between various factors affecting sales performance".

 Features